phinixplus/docs/source/cpu/regfile.typ

 	existing software which is not compatible with their custom convention.
 ]

+=== The Concept of Saving
+In the act of a subroutine call, there are two hypothetical entities at play: the code performing the call--referred to as the caller, and the code being called--referred to as the callee.
+Using these roles as a framework for a calling convention yields the simplest form of segregation based on whose duty it is to "clean up" the register, revert its contents to a known-good state.
+Thus each register can be assigned to either be saved by the caller or by the callee.
+The PHINIX+ calling convention bases its design on this principle.

+In practice, what it means for a register to be caller-saved is that the code being called has no obligation to maintain the contents of the register to its initial value.
+After the subroutine returns the caller has to assume that all of the caller-saved registers now contain garbage values.
+Thus it's the duty of the caller to preserve the values of registers it wants to continue using after the subroutine call.

+#comment[
+	There are mainly two ways the caller can preserve the value of caller-saved register that it wants to keep using after the subroutine return.
+Those are:
+	- #[Exploiting the stack by pushing the value of the register onto its stack frame. #footnote[The stack is a concept that is explained in detail in TODO.] <footnote-stack>]
+	- #[Moving the value of the register onto another, callee-saved register that had previously been saved itself.]
+]

+Likewise, what it means in practice for a register to be callee-saved is that the code doing the call expects that the value of that register remains the same after the return of the subroutine without it having to do anything.
+Thus it's the duty of the code being called, the callee, to preserve the value in some way before using it and then revert the register to the old value before returning.

+#comment[
+	There are, agin, mainly two ways the callee can preserve the value of callee-saved register that it later intends to use.
+Those are:
+	- #[Exploiting the stack by pushing the value of the register onto its stack frame. #footnote(<footnote-stack>)]
+	- #[Moving the value of the register onto another, caller-saved register.]
+]

 === Data Register Convention
 #figure(table(columns: 4,
 	table.header([Architectural Name], [Convention Name], [Description], [Saving]),